 My two products that I buy are the toilet cleaner and Polishing Oil.
 I use the polishing oil once a month on my wooden furniture as it provides moisture and seems to reduce the dust build up.
 It has linseed oil in it which is why it's so good.
 Also as a handy hint it is great on stainless steel.
 I have used it for years on all stainless surfaces in the kitchen, including the fridge, it's great and it's cheap and you can get it at any supermarket and online at CO Products.

-Now I only essentially use two products made from two ingredients which I buy at the supermarket.
+Now I only essentially use two products made from two ingredients which I buy from Figgy & Co online.
 OMG the savings.
 I can not believe how much you save.

 There some great natural cleaners that you can buy if you don`t want to make your own.
 I would look at Eco Store .
 They have great cleaning products that are made here in NZ and are certainly chemical free and have a lot less impact on the environment.
 They have a great Website and online shop.